We’ve all had moments where we feel out of balance, whether it be physically, mentally, or both.

-Sometimes it can be the smallest thing that tips the scales of balance out of our favor.
+Sometimes it can be the smallest thing that tips the scales of balance out of our favour.

 When you need more body balance it's common to experience challenges like: